spring-projects/spring-boot/spring-actuator/docs/Features.md

 ## Externalized Configuration

-In addition to command line option arguments, Spring Zero will pick up a file called `application.properties` in the root of your classpath (if there is one) and add those properties to the Spring `Environment`.
+In addition to command line option arguments, Spring Bootstrap will pick up a file called `application.properties` in the root of your classpath (if there is one) and add those properties to the Spring `Environment`.
 The search path for `application.properties` is